dnewcome/Donatello/Readme.md

 it is fully stylable if desired (e.g. putting a border around the drawing area or selecting a background color).

-Converting a DOM element into a drawing surface for is done like this:
+Converting a DOM element into a drawing surface for Donatello is done like this:

     var paper = Donatello.paper('paper-div', 20, 20, 500, 500 );